Maiya Quansah-Breed

 Maiya Jasmin Esi Quansah-Breed (born 6 July 1997) is an English singer and stage actress.
 She is best known for playing Catherine Parr in the UK tour and original cast of the musical SIX, a role that granted her and her fellow castmates an Olivier Award nomination for Best Actress in a Supporting Role in a Musical in 2019.

 Early life and education

-Maiya Jasmin Esi Quansah-Breed was born in Eccles and grew up in Glossop.
-She attended Longdendale High School in Hollingworth.
-At the age of 16, she attended college at Pendleton College, studying musical theatre.
+Maiya Jasmin Esi Quansah-Breed was born in Eccles to parents David Breed and Amanda Quansah and grew up in Glossop.
+Quansah-Breed attended Longdendale High School in Hollingworth and then Pendleton College, studying musical theatre.
 She trained in musical theatre at Guildford School of Acting, graduating in 2018 with fellow Six cast member Grace Mouat.